Cayman Gp Ltd. Ccp II Sells 30,000 Shares of Genco Shipping & Trading Limited (NYSE:GNK) Stock

-Genco Shipping & Trading Limited (NYSE:GNK) major shareholder Cayman Gp Ltd. Ccp II sold 30,000 shares of the company’s stock in a transaction on Thursday, January 21st.
-The shares were sold at an average price of $8.66, for a total value of $259,800.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Major shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.
+Genco Shipping & Trading Limited (NYSE:GNK) major shareholder Cayman Gp Ltd. Ccp II sold 30,000 shares of the firm’s stock in a transaction that occurred on Monday, January 25th.
+The shares were sold at an average price of $8.31, for a total transaction of $249,300.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Large shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.

 Cayman Gp Ltd. Ccp II also recently made the following trade(s):

-Genco Shipping & Trading (NYSE:GNK) last posted its quarterly earnings results on Wednesday, November 4th.
-The shipping company reported $0.03 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.06 by ($0.03).
+Genco Shipping & Trading (NYSE:GNK) last issued its earnings results on Wednesday, November 4th.
+The shipping company reported $0.03 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.06 by ($0.03).
+The business had revenue of $54.04 million for the quarter, compared to the consensus estimate of $54.10 million.
 Genco Shipping & Trading had a negative return on equity of 2.43% and a negative net margin of 43.05%.
-The business had revenue of $54.04 million during the quarter, compared to analysts’ expectations of $54.10 million.
-As a group, analysts anticipate that Genco Shipping & Trading Limited will post -0.44 earnings per share for the current year.
+As a group, sell-side analysts anticipate that Genco Shipping & Trading Limited will post -0.44 earnings per share for the current fiscal year.

-Several institutional investors and hedge funds have recently modified their holdings of GNK.
-BNP Paribas Arbitrage SA grew its holdings in shares of Genco Shipping & Trading by 352.6% in the third quarter.
-BNP Paribas Arbitrage SA now owns 3,897 shares of the shipping company’s stock worth $27,000 after acquiring an additional 3,036 shares during the period.
-American International Group Inc. grew its holdings in shares of Genco Shipping & Trading by 16.5% in the second quarter.
-American International Group Inc. now owns 10,463 shares of the shipping company’s stock worth $66,000 after acquiring an additional 1,482 shares during the period.
-Bank of America Corp DE grew its holdings in shares of Genco Shipping & Trading by 47.2% in the second quarter.
-Bank of America Corp DE now owns 13,383 shares of the shipping company’s stock worth $83,000 after acquiring an additional 4,290 shares during the period.
-Cubist Systematic Strategies LLC bought a new stake in shares of Genco Shipping & Trading in the third quarter worth $97,000.
-Finally, Squarepoint Ops LLC bought a new stake in shares of Genco Shipping & Trading in the third quarter worth $143,000.
-79.59% of the stock is owned by institutional investors.
+A number of large investors have recently modified their holdings of GNK.
+Charles Schwab Investment Management Inc. boosted its stake in Genco Shipping & Trading by 7.8% in the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 40,549 shares of the shipping company’s stock worth $255,000 after purchasing an additional 2,927 shares during the period.
+Jane Street Group LLC acquired a new position in Genco Shipping & Trading in the 3rd quarter worth approximately $178,000.
+BNP Paribas Arbitrage SA boosted its stake in Genco Shipping & Trading by 352.6% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 3,897 shares of the shipping company’s stock worth $27,000 after purchasing an additional 3,036 shares during the period.
+Squarepoint Ops LLC acquired a new position in Genco Shipping & Trading in the 3rd quarter worth approximately $143,000.
+Finally, Goldman Sachs Group Inc. boosted its stake in Genco Shipping & Trading by 186.8% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 72,666 shares of the shipping company’s stock worth $456,000 after purchasing an additional 47,330 shares during the period.
+Hedge funds and other institutional investors own 79.59% of the company’s stock.

 Genco Shipping & Trading Company Profile